matplotlib/matplotlib/doc/users/event_handling.rst

-The MouseEvent that we just used is a LocationEvent, so we have access to the data and pixel coordinates in event.x and event.xdata.
-In addition to the LocationEvent attributes, it has
+The :class:`~matplotlib.backend_bases.MouseEvent` that we just used is a :class:`~matplotlib.backend_bases.LocationEvent`, so we have access to the data and pixel coordinates in event.x and event.xdata.
+In addition to the ``LocationEvent`` attributes, it has

 ====================   ==============================================================
 MouseEvent attribute   Description
 ====================   ==============================================================
-button                 button pressed None, 1, 2, 3
+``button``             button pressed None, 1, 2, 3
-key                    the key pressed: None, chr(range(255)), shift, win, or control
+``key``                the key pressed: None, chr(range(255)), shift, win, or control
 ====================   ==============================================================

 Draggable Rectangle Exercise
 ----------------------------

-Write draggable rectangle class that is initialized with a Rectangle instance but will move its x,y location when dragged.
-Hint: you will need to store the orginal xy location of the rectangle which is stored as rect.xy and connect to the press, motion and release mouse events.
+Write draggable rectangle class that is initialized with a :class:`~matplotlib.patches.Rectangle` instance but will move its x,y location when dragged.
+Hint: you will need to store the orginal ``xy`` location of the rectangle which is stored as rect.xy and connect to the press, motion and release mouse events.
+When the mouse is pressed, check to see if the click occurs over your rectangle (see :meth:`matplotlib.patches.Rectangle.contains`) and if it does, store the rectangle xy and the location of the mouse click in data coords.
-When the mouse is pressed, check to see if the click occurs over your rectangle (see rect.contains) and if it does, store the rectangle xy and the location of the mouse click in  data coords.
 In the motion event callback, compute the deltax and deltay of the mouse movement, and add those deltas to the origin of the rectangle you stored.
 The redraw the figure.
 On the button release event, just reset all the button press data you stored as None.

 Here is the solution::